jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 (1) Every search warrant issued must be in the prescribed form.
 (2) Every search warrant issued must be directed to,— (a) in the case of a warrant issued under section 101, every member of the police:
-  (b) in the case of a warrant issued under section 102 or 108, the Commissioner and every member of the police:
+  (b) in the case of a warrant issued under section 102 or 108, the Commissioner:
   (c) in the case of a warrant issued under section 110, the Official Assignee and every delegate of the Official Assignee.
 (3) A search warrant issued—
   (a) may be executed by all or any of the persons to whom it is directed: